hypo69/hypotez/docs/gemini/en/doc/src/suppliers/suppliers_list/aliexpress/campaign/_experiments/edit_campaign.py.md

 ## Details

-The module utilizes the `AliCampaignEditor` class from the `src.suppliers.suppliers_list.aliexpress.campaign` module.
+The module utilizes the `AliCampaignEditor` class from the `src.suppliers.suppliers_list.aliexpress_com.campaign` module.
 This class provides methods for interacting with AliExpress campaigns and modifying their settings.

 ## Classes